jaguilarweb/blog-website-project/README.md

 ## Credits and Disclaimer

 - Images: Background and the examples posts images are using purchased DepositPhotos images.
-The Jenny images used are personal and It is not allowed to be used by third parts.
 The avatar was download in the website https://www.creartuavatar.com/index.php (Free version).

 - Code reference: The W3School site (https://www.w3schools.com/) and personal projects developed in the Curso Práctico de Maquetación en CSS powered by Platzi were consulted during project development.